 Chris Pichler is the Founder and Publisher of Nazraeli Press, a widely respected publisher based in California.
 Founded in 1989 while Pichler was living in Munich, Nazraeli moved back to the United States in 2002.

 Besides publishing the books, Pichler personally edits and designs many of the titles that are put out by Nazraeli.
 He has worked closely with some of the most important living photographers: Alec Soth, Robert Adams, Edward Burtynsky, David Maisel, Stephen Shore, Martin Parr, Michael Kenna, Daido Moriyama…and many others.
-We’re thrilled that Chris agreed to be a member of the jury for our Emerging Talent Awards 2017.
+We were honored that Chris agreed to be a member of the jury for our Emerging Talent Awards 2017.
 Read on for a behind-the-scenes look at photobook publishing.

 LensCulture: To start, what advice would you offer to photographers who are eager to publish a photobook?
 Are there questions they need to ask themselves about their practice and work that can help them determine whether or not they’re ready to publish their work as a book?